 I am not referring to the price action reasons behind each trade.
 (For instance, I took this trade because of a Pin Bar.)

-I am referring to a constant analysis of the market’s price action, regardless of whether you are considering a trade.
-It is almost like a market commentary to yourself.
+I am referring to a constant analysis of the market’s price action flow, regardless of whether you are considering a trade.
+Think of it as a market commentary to yourself.

 A simple example goes like this.

 The day opens with a gap down.
 It is trying to make a bullish push but is rejected by the low of the last session.
-A bearish Pin Bar forms, but the top shadow is quite short.
+A bearish Pin Bar forms, but the top shadow is not prominent.
 I expect the market to fall.
 The market is falling now.
 It makes a new low.
-A reaction should be coming soon.
+A reaction should be coming soon…

 It is an ongoing analysis that encompasses price structure, patterns, and speed.
-It includes your description of price action as well as your expectations of it.
+In addition, it includes your description of price action and your expectations of it.

-There are two main benefits to recording your analysis of the market in real-time.
+There are two main benefits to recording your real-time market analysis.

-If you have truly mastered the skill of analysing price action, these real-time analysis records will be the proof.
+If you’ve truly mastered the skill of analyzing price action, these real-time records of your analysis will be the proof.
 With them, you will gain the confidence to trade in real-time.

 What does being a discretionary trader mean?

-The basic conviction is that in your brain, there is something valuable you cannot quantify or reduce to rigid rules.
-This something is often called the trader’s intuition/gut.
+The fundamental conviction is that inside you, there is something valuable and helpful you cannot quantify or reduce to rigid rules.
+This something is often called the trader’s intuition or gut instinct.

-When you “exercise your discretion” in trading, are you relying on solid intuition?
+When you exercise your discretion as a trader, are you relying on solid intuition?
 Or are you just using discretion as an excuse for your lack of discipline?

-For each trade, record if that trade is one that conforms to your trading rules completely, or one that requires you to bend them.
+For each trade, record if it entirely conforms to your trading rules or if it requires you to bend them.
 The former is a mechanical trade, and the latter is a discretionary trade.

 Label each trade as mechanical or discretionary before the end of the trade, before you know if the trade is a winner or loser.

-If they are adding to your trading edge, you have well-honed trading skills.
+If exercising your discretion does increase your trading edge, you may conclude that you have well-honed trading skills.
 If not, you should probably stick to your rules and start working on your trading discipline.

-When keeping trading records, distinguish between ex-ante and ex-post records.
-In our discussion above, we have emphasised this principle.
+When keeping trading records, it’s crucial to distinguish between ex-ante and ex-post records.
+In our discussion above, we have emphasized this principle.

-Adhering to this simple principle will keep your trading records accurate, consistent, and useful.
+Adhering to this simple principle will keep your trading records accurate, consistent, and meaningful.

 Let’s see why.